Noorjahan1/FlutterAuthentication/README.md

 samples, guidance on mobile development, and a full API reference.

-This is a small prok=ject for bidding product still on  development.
+This is a small project for bidding product still on  development.
 Packages Used for this project is
 Firebase Core
 Google sign in